At a Glance

-Then name your test so that it's easy to recognize from other tests on the dashboard.
+Then name your test so that the test is easy to recognize and pick out from others on the Dashboard.

 Launching a Test

-To see a list of all the questions the test asks contributors, click the link under Tasks and Questions.
-To see what your test looks like to contributors, click the Options Menu (three dots) to the right of the Test Plan Summary, then click Preview Test.
+To see a list of all the questions the test asks contributors, click the link under Tasks and questions.
+To see what your test looks like to contributors, click the Options menu ellipsis (three dots) to the right of the Test plan summary, then click Preview test plan from the drop-down.
 When you finish the preview, click the Close button.

 - To add or remove contributors, click Contributors.

-- If you need to edit the URL or you entered text that included a typo, go to the Options Menu to the right of the Test Plan Summary and click Edit.
+- If you need to edit the URL or you entered text that included a typo, click the Edit button next to the Options menu.
 When you are done editing the test, click Save and Go to Order Page.